-- Direct approach to teacher at an appropriate time, for example after class. - Hand note up with homework. - Get a parent(s)/guardian(s) or friend to tell on your behalf. - Administer a confidential questionnaire twice yearly to all pupils. - Ensure bystanders understand the importance of telling if they witness or know that bullying is taking place. - The development of an Acceptable Use Policy in the school to include the necessary steps to ensure that the access to technology within the school is strictly monitored.
+- Parent awareness to monitor technology use at home to prevent situation arisina. - School provide parent anti-bullying workshops, parent programmes where possible. - Ensuring that pupils know who to tell and how to tell, e.g.: - o Direct approach to the teacher at an appropriate time, for example after class. - o Hand note up with homework. - o Get a parent(s)/guardian(s) or friend to tell on your behalf. - o Administer a confidential questionnaire twice yearly to all pupils. - o Ensure bystanders understand the importance of telling if they witness or know that bullying is taking place. - The development of an Acceptable Use Policy in the school to include the necessary steps to ensure that the access to technology within the school is strictly monitored.